-William Greaves: Filmmaking as Mission is due to be published in early 2021 by Columbia University Press.
+William Greaves: Filmmaking as Mission is due to be published in June 2021 by Columbia University Press.
 Edited by Scott MacDonald and Jacqueline Najuma Stewart, it provides the first comprehensive overview of Greaves’s remarkable career.

 The book brings together a wide range of material, including Greaves’s own writings, many of them never before published, an extensive meta-interview with Greaves, conversations with his wife and collaborator Louise Archambault Greaves and his son David, and a wide-ranging mix of essays by critics, scholars, programmers, and archivists, including Richard Brody, Franklin Cason, Jr. and Tsitsi Jaji, Joan Hawkins, Alexander Johnston, Katherine Kinney, J. J. Murphy, Charles Musser, Laura Isabel Serna, Jacqueline Najuma Stewart, Joseph L. Underwood, Patricia R. Zimmermann, and Shola Lynch.
 Together, they illuminate Greaves’s mission to use filmmaking as a tool for transforming the ways African Americans were perceived by others and the ways they saw themselves.
 William Greaves: Filmmaking as Mission is an essential resource on Greaves’s work and his influence on independent cinema and African-American culture.
-Here is the link to the Columbia Press announcement.
+Here is the link to pre-order the book from Columbia University Press.

 Scott MacDonald is director of cinema and media studies and professor of art history at Hamilton College.
 His 18 books include The Garden in the Machine: A Field Guide to Independent Films about Place (2001), Avant-Doc: Intersections of Documentary and Avant-Garde Cinema (2015), The Sublimity of Document: Cinema as Diorama (2019), and 5 volumes of A Critical Cinema (1988-2005).